-- Stone is slippery.
-For stone to work effectively in a bathroom environment, it must be sealed, and a sealed stone surface becomes very slippery when it becomes wet.
+Stone is slippery.
+For the stone to work effectively in a bathroom environment, it must be sealed, and a sealed stone surface becomes very slippery when it becomes wet.
 Natural stone can be a severe safety hazard in a bathroom and isn't advised for bathrooms used by children or elderly people.

 Stone is brittle.
 Somewhat surprisingly, natural stone is not nearly as strong as ceramic tile when it comes to holding up to flexing and expansion.
 Natural stone tiles break rather easily.

-- Stone floors may require structural adaptations.
+Stone floors may require structural adaptations.
 Stone is very, very heavy and is susceptible to cracking if the subfloor flexes at all.
-This may require substantial (and expensive) reinforcement of the subfloor before stone tile is installed.
+This may require substantial (and expensive) reinforcement of the subfloor before the stone tile is installed.

 Stone is difficult to maintain.
 Standard cleaning detergents or soaps can't be used on stone, because a discoloring film will gradually build up.

-- Stone is not a "green" material.
+Stone is not considered an environmentally friendly material.
 Worldwide supplies of fine marble and other stone are finite, and the quarrying of stone can only be done by destroying natural scenery.
 Environmentally conscious homeowners will want to consider these facts when choosing materials.